hsf-training/analysis-essentials/git/11-licensing.md

 {% endchallenge %}

 [software-licensing]: http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002598

+{% keypoints "Key Points" %}
+- "People who incorporate GPL'd software into their own software must make their software also open under the GPL license; most other open licenses do not require this."
+- "The Creative Commons family of licenses allow people to mix and match requirements and restrictions on attribution, creation of derivative works, further sharing, and commercialization."
+- "People who are not lawyers should not try to write licenses from scratch."
+{% endkeypoints %}

 {% right %} [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) - Based on [git-novice](https://github.com/swcarpentry/git-novice) © 2016–2017 Software Carpentry Foundation {% endright %}